tiagoluis12/nasa-api-project/README.md

 # NASA Explorer

 NASA Explorer is a full-stack web application that allows users to explore NASA's vast collection of space-related media.
-The application provides features such as:
+This project is part of the coding challenge made by Bouncer Insights.

 ## Table of Contents